Azure/aks-engine/docs/topics/azure-api-throttling.md

 azureuser@k8s-master-31453872-0:~$
 ```

 AKS Engine will set up your control plane VMs with a working `kubectl` context that can connect to the cluster.
-So, let's get the list of control plane VMs in the cluster (in this example we'll be updating a 1.15.7 cluster's cloudprovider to 1.15.12):
+So, let's get the list of control plane VMs in the cluster (in this example we'll be updating a 1.15.7 cluster's cloud provider to 1.15.12):

 ```
 azureuser@k8s-master-31453872-0:~$ kubectl get nodes | grep k8s-master